f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   }

-Expanding a Tenant Across Blades via GUI
+Expanding a Tenant Across Blades via webUI
 ----------------------------------------

 VELOS tenants can be configured to expand across multiple blades.
 You can pre-configure a tenant to span more than one blade, and as blades are added to a chassis partition the tenant should automatically expand and start using additional resources it has been configured for.

 One consideration when expanding a tenant across more than one blade is that you will need to configure additional out-of-band IP addresses for each blade that the tenant will reside on.
 This is required for proper HA communication and failover to cover specific cases around blade failures.
-Below is a GUI screenshot inside a VELOS tenant that shows the out-of-band management IP address along with the **Cluster Member IP Addresses**.
+Below is a webUI screenshot inside a VELOS tenant that shows the out-of-band management IP address along with the **Cluster Member IP Addresses**.
 You should configure a Cluster Member IP Address for each slot that a tenant will span.
 The **Alternate Management** and **Alternate Cluster Member IP addresses** are for dual stack IPv4/IPv6 support and you would configure IPv6 addresses here, if the primary addresses were IPv4.

 .. image:: images/velos_deploying_a_tenant/image80.png
   :align: center
   :scale: 70%

-Next a tenant that currently exists on a single blade will be expanded to span two blades using the GUI.
+Next a tenant that currently exists on a single blade will be expanded to span two blades using the webUI.
 In the screenshot below **tenant2** is currently configured to only run on slot/blade1 due to the **Allowed Slots** being configured for 1.
 This tenant is using 6 vCPU’s and 22016 MB of memory on slot1.

 .. image:: images/velos_deploying_a_tenant/image81.png
   :align: center